xxdoc/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 8.2 revision 19 active-X
+Version 8.4 active-X

+Faster and more commands and objects

 http://georgekarras.blogspot.gr/